ruby-processing/ruby-processing.github.io/_posts/2015-11-21-windows_started.md

 Since the project began in 2001, it's been helping teach people to program in a visual art context using a simplified version of Java.
 It comes packaged as an IDE that can be downloaded and used to create and save digital art “sketches”.

 In 2009, Jeremy Ashkenas (aka jashkenas, creator of Backbone.JS, Underscore.JS, and Coffeescript), published the original [ruby-processing gem][gem].
 It wraps Processing in a shim that makes it even easier to get started if you know Ruby.
-It has been since updated to use processing-2.2.1 by Martin Prout (using jruby-1.7.XX corresponding to ruby-1.9.3 syntax), however only one more maintenance release is expected, NB: ruby-processing is not compatible with processing-3.0+.
+It has been since updated to use processing-2.2.1 by Martin Prout (final version using jruby-1.7.23 corresponding to ruby-1.9.3 syntax), NB: no more releases are expected, and ruby-processing is not compatible with processing-3.0+.

 In 2015, Martin Prout (aka monkstone) published the [JRubyArt gem][jrubyart], loosely based on the original ruby-processing, but updated to use processing-3.0+ and jruby-9.0.4.0+ (ruby-2.2 syntax)